Copyright © 2016

 Thomas watched as the Captain reported to three Majors who after a few minutes sent one of their number to a nearby group of Colonels.
 The pair waited and watched as the Colonels talked amongst themselves for a few minutes before one of them, a large portly Colonel began to make his way slowly in their direction.

 "You are about to get the final broadside lad."
-Mister Sharpe whispered to Thomas.
+Mister Grey whispered to Thomas.

 "Navy talk.
 It means they are going to fire all their big guns along one side of the ship.
 It's meant to blow the enemy ship out of the water."